 Since its inception in 1994, the drug court movement has grown from the 12 original drug courts to more than 1200 drug courts that are in operation or in the planning stages throughout the country.
 The reason for their unprecedented growth is that they have proven that they can reduce the rate of recidivism and are by far the most effective tool in protecting society from the ravages of drug abuse.

 For two years, the Will County State’s Attorney’s Office participated in a $30,000 planning grant, through the United States Department of Justice, to establish a Drug Court Program in Will County.
 The drug court team researched the increase of criminal behavior as it relates to drug use, and studied existing programs to develop a local project.

 Under the direction of the Will County State’s Attorney, the Will County Drug Court convened in the spring of 2000 through a $50,000 grant from the State of Illinois and a $500,000 comprehensive grant awarded from the United States Department of Justice.
 It is only through the generous support of the Will County Board that the Drug Court continues to operate and flourish.
 Will County Drug Court has grown from the original 12 clients to more than fifty at any given time.
-Over one hundred clients have successfully graduated from the program.
+Over three hundred clients have successfully graduated from the program.
 Judge Carla Alessio-Policandriotes is the presiding judge over the program.

 Drugs & Crime

 It is clear that there is an increase of criminal behavior as it relates to drug use, and an increase in drug related cases in Will County, Illinois.
 Drug related offenses are the most common crimes in our community.
 Drug involved offenders also commit crimes of theft, forgery, prostitution, burglary and a host of others to feed their addiction.